-As of March 31, 2022, the Company had 134,000 performance-based restricted share units outstanding.
+As of September 30, 2022, the Company had 256,342 performance-based restricted share units outstanding, including 167,000 issued in 2022.
 The vesting of performance-based restricted share units is determined over a three-year period based on (i) the amount by which revenue growth exceeds a defined baseline market growth each year and (ii) the achievement of specified tiers of adjusted EBITDA as a percentage of net revenue each year, with the ability to earn and vest into such units ranging from 0% to 200%.
+In 2021, 37,507 performance-based restricted share units vested related to the Company's achievement of these performance measures.